 The food bank’s programs offer “a justice-based approach to food distribution,” the application said, buying fresh foods, purchasing from local farmers to support the community and reduce their carbon footprint, and participating in grocery rescue and gleaning programs to redistribute food that would otherwise be wasted.

 The PCC grant will help provide fresh, culturally relevant foods in an “ever-growing and diverse” community.
 “Seattle is one of the most expensive cities to live in in the nation, and the obstacles to affordability are only exacerbated in the Rainier Valley — home to many people of color, immigrants, and refugees who regularly face systemic obstacles to living wage employment, affordable housing, and food security,” the application said.
 Nearly 75% of clients are people of color and first-generation immigrants, the application noted.
 The poverty rate in the food bank’s main service area has a far higher percentage than the city average of people living in poverty and who are food insecure.

 The food bank seeks to provide more culturally significant foods “not only to those who have made specific requests, but to those in our community that can benefit from foods that they are familiar with,” the application said.

 “Being able to provide culturally relevant foods during periods like Chinese New Year, Hanukkah, Christmas, or even just an average Thursday helps us to support our community at a deeper level than just by feeding them.
 Many people in our community require specialized diets for cultural and/or medical reasons, and every person deserves access to foods that are important to them culturally.”

-See this earlier Sound Consumer article featuring the food bank.
+See an earlier Sound Consumer article featuring the food bank here.